Lumbini Park

 Lumbini Park, officially T. Anjaiah Lumbini Park, is a small public, urban park of 7.5 acre adjacent to Hussain Sagar in Hyderabad, India.
 Since it is located in the centre of the city and is in close proximity to other tourist attractions, such as Birla Mandir and Necklace Road, it attracts many visitors throughout the year.
-Boating is one of the best part and people go to the Buddha idol placed in the middle of the tank band in the boats.
+Boating is one of the best attractions and people go to the Buddha idol placed in the middle of the Tank Band in the boats.
 Constructed in 1994, the park is named after the former Chief Minister of Andhra Pradesh T. Anjaiah.
-The park is maintained by the Buddha Purnima Project Authority that functions under the directives of the Government of Telangana.
+The park is maintained by the Buddha Purnima Project Authority of the Government of Telangana.
 In 2007, it was one of the targets of the 25 August 2007 Hyderabad bombings that killed 44 people.

 History

 In 1994, Lumbini Park was constructed at a cost of ₹23.5 million on 7.5 acre of land adjacent to Hussain Sagar.
 In 2000, the Buddha Purnima Project Authority (BPPA) was established to maintain specially designated development areas in Hyderabad.
 Among tourist attractions such as Necklace Road and NTR Gardens, Lumbini Park is being maintained by BPPA.
 To enhance the inflow of visitors, it constructed additional facilities for laser auditorium, boating facilities among other visually appealing features such as gardens and musical fountains.

 In 2006, the park was renamed after T. Anjaiah, the former Chief Minister of Andhra Pradesh.